 The exhibition concept is a gift from Phillip Silver, one of Canada’s premier stage designers and former Dean of Fine Arts at York University . . . and relative and friend of several TSBS stitchers.
 He drew on his experience of Simchat Torah (Celebration of Torah), a holiday in which Jews read the last verses of Deuteronomy, and then immediately the first verses of Genesis.
 In many congregations the Torah scroll is completely unwound and each person holds a portion of it.
 Phillip wanted people who visit our exhibition to feel similarly surrounded and in touch with the holy text.

-Until these fundamentals are in place we are unable to assemble any more panels or build this beautiful structure.
+Until these fundamentals are in place we are unable to build this beautiful structure.